 - Clicking the grey Add New Sales Tax Rate opens a window to create new rates.
 Again, tax rates are manually entered here when companies do not use QuickBooks as their accounting software.
 Any tax rates manually entered here will sync to QuickBooks when Sync Tax Rates are pushed.

 - The black X will delete the tax rate from iPoint.

 Clicking on any tax rate will open a pop-over window.
 Two options are available here:

 - Hide this tax rate – Placing a check in this box will hide the tax rates throughout the iPoint software.
-This is useful when tax rates change.
+This checkbox is useful when tax rates change.

 Let us assume that the Delaware sales tax rate for 2018 is 6%.
-But in 2019 the tax rate is increasing to 6.25%.
+But in 2019, the tax rate is increasing to 6.25%.
 You would load the new tax rate into QuickBooks and sync it to iPoint.
 Then, on the Deleware 2018 6% tax rate, click Hide this tax rate.
-Now that rate will no longer be available to choose for future transactions.
+Now that rate will no longer be available to choose from for future transactions.
 Note that the old tax rate is still visible in this settings tax rate list.
 Deleting the tax rate here would cause the historical transaction to lose tax data.
-So instead of deleting, we simply hide the rate from future use.
+So instead of deleting, we hide the rate from future use.

 - Pressing Sync Tax Codes will pull the appropriate settings from QuickBooks.